SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 Your done videos should follow the following format

 1. **Intro**
+   * Prepare and practise your talking points and visual elements
-   * Fade in to a medium close up shot of yourself
+   * Start with a medium close up shot of yourself
    * Start with a smile the camera for 2 seconds before speaking
    * Briefly introduce yourself e.g. first name, role, "from SSW"
 2. **Post-intro**